 The key factors that will contribute to an environment conducive for pro-poor growth are macroeconomic stability, access to credit, and improved rural infrastructure.
 Efforts will also be made to improve other infrastructure, strengthen trade and review taxation policy.
+Further, issues of human capital development covered in Pillar 2, issues of governance (security, rule of law, corruption, and parastatal reform) covered in Pillar 4, and issues of macroeconomic management discussed in Chapter 5 are important components of an enabling environment.

-4.1.2.1 Macro-economic Stability
+4.1.2.1 Macroeconomic Stability